mrichards42/xword/doc/preferences.md

 ![](images/misc_prefs.png)

-- Clue prompt format
+#### Clue prompt format ####

-    - The clue prompt can be formatted using simple HTML.  "%T" will be replaced by the clue text, and "%N" by the clue number.
+The clue prompt can be formatted using simple HTML.  `"%T"` will be replaced by the clue text, and `"%N"` by the clue number.
 The clue is centered and includes the clue number by default.

-- Grid tweaks
+#### Grid tweaks ####

-    - This section allows the user to make minor aesthetic changes to the way the grid is presented.
+This section allows the user to make minor aesthetic changes to the way the grid is presented by changing the size of grid text and numbers and the thickness of the lines in the grid.

 ### Printing Preferences ###